Marriage License Information

 Cost of Marriage License:

-The fee for a marriage license is $60.00 payable by cash, cashier's check, money order, or credit card.
+The fee for a marriage license as of August 4, 2015 is $77.00 payable by cash, cashier's check, money order, or credit card.
 Applicants may use American Express, Discover, MasterCard, or Visa.
 Please note: There is an additional $5.00 service charge for credit card transactions.

 Are required to know the Month/Day/Year/City and State of their divorce.
 The divorce must be final and filed with the court in the state or country granted.
 You are not required to bring the divorce decree.